DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 This code shows how to connect to a Firestore DB from within Apigee Edge.

-There are two versions of basically the same code here. one running in trireme, one in "hosted functions".
-(Your org must suport Hosted Functions, for this to work.)
+There are two versions of basically the same code here.

+one running in trireme, one in "hosted functions".
+For the latter to work, your org must suport Hosted Functions.

 Both connect to Firebase/Firestore.